obezsmertnyi/aura/AURA.md

 Make sure to update the `.env` file with the correct configuration settings for each microservice as needed.

 ## 4. Start the `ingester`
-Run the following Docker Compose command to start the `ingester` service:
+Run the following Docker Compose command to start the `ingester` service using the `docker-compose.yaml` file from the [Metaplex Aura repository](https://github.com/metaplex-foundation/aura):

 ```bash
 docker compose -f docker-compose.yaml up -d ingester